 Historically, most sites of Darwinia glaucophylla are within the suggested fire return thresholds and have not experienced fire frequent enough to yet cause notable declines through this mechanism (Table 1; Focus Flora 2018; NSW NPWS 2022).
-However, the Patonga subpopulation was burnt in an extreme fire event in January 2006 that was hot enough to damage road infrastructure and destroy homes in neighbouring urban areas (NSW NPWS 2006), and it has not been re-recorded since (Focus Flora 2018, 2019, 2020).
-The relatively small size of the subpopulation prefire, which was recorded as having approximately 150 individuals in 2000 (BioNet 2023), and the severity of the 2006 fire following on from several years of intense drought across eastern Australia (BOM 2023), may have resulted in the loss of this subpopulation.
+However, the Patonga subpopulation was burnt in an extreme fire event in January 2006 that was hot enough to damage road infrastructure and destroy homes in neighbouring urban areas (NSW NPWS 2006), and D. glaucophylla has not been rerecorded in this subpopulation since this fire (Focus Flora 2018, 2019, 2020).
+The relatively small size of the subpopulation pre-fire, which was recorded as having approximately 150 individuals in 2000 (BioNet 2023), and the severity of the 2006 fire following on from several years of intense drought across eastern Australia (BOM 2023), may have resulted in the loss of this subpopulation.
 Additionally, the southern edge of the Mooney Mooney East subpopulation was affected by an equally severe fire in 2003 (NSW NPWS 2006, 2022) and the historical records in this area that have not been recently recorded (Focus Flora 2018) may also have been lost through a similar process.

 The Central Coast Region in which Darwinia glaucophylla occurs is projected to become hotter, have fewer colder nights under 2°C annually, more hot days over 35°C annually and an increase in average and severe fire weather by 2079 (CSIRO and BOM 2022; AdaptNSW 2023).
 Additionally, fire weather is predicted to become harsher, and the time spent in drought is predicted to increase on the East Coast through the 21st century (CSIRO 2023).
-Therefore, it is highly plausible that more frequent severe fires driven by these changes in climate which result in extreme heating of the shallow soils that D. glaucophylla inhabits will impact the species in the future.
-This may result in further extirpation of patches and/or subpopulations as has been observed at Patonga, or decline in mature individuals over time in cases where fires become frequent enough to reduce maturation times and soil seed bank development.
-'High frequency fire resulting in the disruption of life cycle processes in plants and animals and loss of vegetation structure and composition' and 'Anthropogenic climate change' are listed as Key Threatening Processes under the NSW Biodiversity Conservation Act 2016.
+Therefore, it is highly plausible that more frequent severe fires driven by these changes in climate which result in extreme heating of the shallow soils that D. glaucophylla inhabits will affect the species in the future.
+This may result in further extirpation of patches and/or subpopulations as has been observed at Patonga, or decline in mature individuals over time in cases where fires become frequent enough to reduce maturation times and soil seedbank development.

 Conversely, the exclusion of appropriate fire from the landscape for too long may also induce decline in the Darwinia glaucophylla population.
 Currently, an upper bound for the return fire interval of approximately 30-40 years is recommended in order to prevent the suppression of recruitment through overshading and leaf litter build up, which results in the loss of mature individuals without replacement over time (Auld and Scott 1997; Focus Flora 2018).
-Several sites are currently near this upper limit, including the Somersby Falls site in the Mooney Mooney East subpopulation, where a decline in mature individuals is inferred to have occurred through the development of dense vegetation as a result of fire exclusion already (Focus Flora 2018).
+Several sites are currently near this upper limit, including the Somersby Falls site in the Mooney Mooney East subpopulation, where a decline in mature individuals is inferred to have occurred through the development of dense vegetation as a result of fire exclusion (Focus Flora 2018).